AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Fixed wrong numbers when resizing matrices.
 - Added a warning when attempting to resize matrix 0.

-- Fixed Text search being case sensitive no matter what.
 - Fixed "Text Editor" export button.
 - Added option to show row numbers as hex in the Text Editor.